tnebooks/12th-biology/content.en/botany/principles-of-ecology/_index.md

 - H elps in pollination in anemophilous plants
 - I t also helps in dispersal of many fruits, seeds, spores, etc.

-- S trong wind may cause up-rooting of big trees
+- Strong wind may cause up-rooting of big trees

+- Unidirectional wind stimulates the development of flag Figure 6.
+6. Flag forms in trees. form in trees

+**e.
+Fire**

-- U nidirectional wind stimulates the development of flag Figure 6.
-6. Flag forms in trees. form in trees e.
-Fire Fire is an exothermic factor caused due to the chemical process of combustion, releasing heat and light.
+Fire is an exothermic factor caused due to the chemical process of combustion, releasing heat and light.
 It is mostly man-made and some- times develops naturally due to the friction between the tree surfaces.
 Fire is generally divided into

-1. Ground fire – Which is flameless and subterranean.
+**1.Ground fire** – Which is flameless and subterranean.

-2. Surface fire – Which consumes the herbs and shrubs.
+**2.Surface fire** – Which consumes the herbs and shrubs.

-3. Crown fire – Which burns the forest canopy.
-Effects of fire
+**3. Crown fire** – Which burns the forest canopy.

+**Effects of fire**
-- F ire has a direct lethal effect on plants
+- Fire has a direct lethal effect on plants
-- B urning scars are the suitable places for the entry of parasitic fungi and insects
+- Burning scars are the suitable places for the entry of parasitic fungi and insects
-- I t brings out the alteration of light, rainfall, nutrient cycle, fertility of soil, pH, soil flora and fauna
+- It brings out the alteration of light, rainfall, nutrient cycle, fertility of soil, pH, soil flora and fauna
-- S ome fungi which grow in soil of burnt areas called pyrophilous.
+- Some fungi which grow in soil of burnt areas called pyrophilous.

-Example: Pyronema confluens.
+*Example: Pyronema confluens.*

-Indicators of fire – Pteris ( fern ) and Pyronema (fungus) indicates the burnt up and fire disturbed areas.
+**Indicators of fire** – Pteris ( fern ) and Pyronema (fungus) indicates the burnt up and fire disturbed areas.
 So they are called indicators of fire.

-Fire break – It is a gap made in the vegetation that acts as a barrier to slow down or stop the progress of fire.
+**Fire break** – It is a gap made in the vegetation that acts as a barrier to slow down or stop the progress of fire.

-A natural fire break may occur when there is a lack of vegetation such as River, lake and canyon found in between vegetation may act as a natural fire break.
-Rhytidome: It is the structural defense by plants against fire .The outer bark of trees which extends to the last formed periderm is called Rhytidome.
+**A natural fire break** may occur when there is a lack of vegetation such as River, lake and canyon found in between vegetation may act as a natural fire break.

+**Rhytidome:** It is the structural defense by plants against fire .The outer bark of trees which extends to the last formed periderm is called Rhytidome.
 It is composed of multiple layers of suberized periderm, cortical and phloem tissues.
 It protects the stem against fire , water loss, invasion of insects and prevents infections by microorganisms.

 ### Edaphic factors